OverTheCorner/personal_lecturer_documentation/MPLAB First Steps/MPLAB_First_Steps.md

 ![alt text](images/main_c.png)

 Here is where you can start creating your application.
-Let's blink try and blink an LED by switching a pin between HIGH and LOW.
+Let's try and blink an LED by switching a pin between HIGH and LOW.

 ## Guided Exercise: "Blinky!"